software-students-fall2023/2-web-app-exercise-1-sqrt-5-2/README.md

 ### Filler Data

+Filler data will be added automatically to the database if there is no data in the collections initially.

-Run the following in the root directory to add filler data to the database:
+Run the following in the root directory if you need to manually add filler data to the database:

 ```sh
 python -m scripts.fill